syeef/syeefkarim-2016-v0/portfolio/capitalone.md

 ***My Role***
 • Worked with the existing brand colour pallet to find appropriate uses of colours,
+• Collected and studied multiple font options, considering how this could also work with icons
+•

 ***The Outcomes***
 <img src="/images/posts/capitalone/FontWar.png" width="650px">